-The site had earlier planning permission in 2014 for a new build reservoir on the footprint of Reservoir No 1, which had passed its life and was beyond economic repair, however the demolition and construction project of this tank was postponed due to other operational priorities within the South Staffordshire network.
-The option of the construction of an alternative Reservoir was considered and chosen to ensure the continued supply of potable water to the local area.
+The site had earlier planning permission in 2014 for a new build reservoir on the footprint of Reservoir No 1, which had passed its life and was beyond economic repair.
+However, the demolition and construction project of the tank was postponed due to other operational priorities within the South Staffordshire network.
+The option to construct an alternative reservoir was chosen to ensure the continued supply of potable water to the local area.

-The tender process involved a high level of optioneering of all possible solutions, including temporary tanks, steel tanks, GRP tanks and the preferred, a hybrid solution for a reinforced concrete structure, which included pre-cast concrete columns and roof structure.
-This was offered as the most cost effective solution regarding whole life costs and design life, delivered to a very challenging programme.
+The tender process involved a high level of optioneering of all possible solutions, including temporary tanks, steel tanks and GRP tanks.
+The option selected was a hybrid solution for a reinforced concrete structure, which included precast concrete columns and roof structure.
+This was deemed to be the most cost-effective solution in respect of both whole life costs and design life, as well as one capable of being delivered to the very challenging programme.

-Due to the residential nature of the site location, South Staffordshire Water have undertaken letter drops and meetings with local businesses and schools to keep them informed.
-The project delivery team have also set up a Community Portal system, this allows members of the public to follow the scheme and to communicate directly with the delivery team, asking any questions they may have.
+Due to the residential nature of the site location, Stonbury and South Staffs were proactive in engaging with residents via a Community Portal system.
+The portal allowed members of the public to follow the scheme and communicate directly with the delivery team with any questions or concerns.